Electronic Saviors: Industrial Music to Cure Cancer

 In 2017 the first spin-off album was released and in 2018 the first music video of an Electronic Saviors track debuted on Regen Magazine's website.

-The sixth and purportedly final entry in the series was released on June 12, 2020.
+The sixth entry in the series was released on June 12, 2020.
+Five years later, volume seven, ReUnion, was released on May 2, 2025.

 Initial release

 A fifth "Disc" was included as a digital download.

 Volume 2: Recurrence

 Electronic Saviors Volume 2: Recurrence is the second Electronic Saviors cancer charity compilation compiled by Jim Semonik of Rein[Forced], a cancer survivor.

 Volume 3: Remission

 Volume IV: Retaliation

 Volume 4 of Electronic Saviors marks the first time KMFDM has contributed to the series; included is a track that was never released on Nihil.